Beach-Day Checkpoint

 Statewide summary

-Over the past week, the red tide organism, Karenia brevis , was observed in nine samples from Northwest Florida and one sample from Florida’s East Coast.
-Bloom concentrations (>100,000 cells/liter) were not observed.
+Over the past week, the red tide organism, Karenia brevis , was observed at background concentrations in three samples from Northwest Florida and one offshore sample from Southwest Florida.
 We continue to use satellite imagery (USF and NOAA NCCOS) to help track nearshore and offshore conditions.

 Short-term forecast

-Short-term (3.5 day) forecasts provided by the USF-FWC Collaboration for Prediction of Red Tides predict western to northwestern movement of surface waters and variable subsurface transport from Bay County to Wakulla County.
-Between Jefferson County and northern Monroe County, northwestern surface movement and minimal subsurface transport are predicted.
+Short-term (3.5 day) forecasts provided by the USF-FWC Collaboration for Prediction of Red Tides predict predominantly southwestern to southern movement of surface waters and southern to southeastern transport of subsurface waters from Pinellas to northern Monroe counties.

 Before you commit to the beach